How to Install Android Studio on FunOS

 Step 1: Open a Terminal

-You can open a terminal using one of the previously mentioned methods.
+Open Terminal using one of the available methods.

 Step 2: Remove Android Studio